 This course covers the historical development and philosophy of criminal law.
 Discussion includes definitions, legal classifications of crimes, Constitutional provisions, legal research, study of case law, and significance of law as a social force.
-Prerequisites: CCJ1020 (CJL1100 for Homeland Security Major; PLA1003 for Paralegal major) Lecture Hours: 40; Lab Hours: 0
+Prerequisites: CCJ1020 (PLA1003 for Paralegal major) Lecture Hours: 40; Lab Hours: 0